lint-staged/lint-staged/README.md

 > Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn’t have it installed.

-`lint-staged` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts.
+`lint-staged` uses [execa](https://github.com/sindresorhus/execa#preferlocal) to locate locally installed scripts.
 So in your `.lintstagedrc` you can write:

 ```json
 {